trdelník

 Trdelník – History and Recipe

-Trdelník is a traditional Czech, Slovak (and more) dessert of Transylvanian origin.
-Let’s talk about its history and I’ll also show you how to make it at home.
+Trdelník is a traditional regional Moravian, Slovak (and more) dessert of Transylvanian origin.
+Let’s talk about its history, use in Czech folklore and I’ll also show you how to make it at home.

 What is trdelník?